Thanks very much to my Patrons, who supported this article.

 This isn’t to throw stones at Warcraft 3.
 It’s a phenomenal game in a lot of respects.
 It’s just an easy way to demonstrate, relative to another Blizzard title, the comparative increase in complexity added by its creep camps et cetera.
 It’s good to keep in mind.

 To summarize: RTS with multiple ways of gathering 1 resource can lead to ‘traps’ where many of the methods can be useless.
 There are potential solutions to this.
 Additionally, such systems could result in degenerative gameplay outcomes – long term recurring benefits tend to be better than one-shot single pickups, particularly in the early game.
 And lastly, the additional complexity burden of multiple resource systems needs to be accounted for.

 Halo Wars 2 has some other interesting examples of multiple ways of gathering resources.
 First and foremost, all resources in HW2 are generated primarily from build slots in bases.
 So, the more bases you have, the more ability you have to acquire resources in this way.
 Also, in the early game, players must rush to gather resources from pickups spread around the map as a free and quick way to get an early game boost.
 Finally, Power is generated not only from structures placed on build slots but also from capturable areas in the map, providing other points of contention aside from bases and allowing the player to attempt to save build slots by capturing these points in the middle.
 It seems to work fairly well in practice in this game.

-Iron Harvest has an interesting (though certainly risky and fraught) spin on this, with significant early game resources held in the form of on-map pickups that players must rush to capture and acquire lest they lose out on the race to have powerful units available earlier than their opponent.
+Iron Harvest has an interesting (as mentioned above, this system has some issues) spin on this, with significant early game resources held in the form of on-map pickups that players must rush to capture and acquire lest they lose out on the race to have powerful units available earlier than their opponent.